 Users now have the ability to mute and unmute their audio and video tracks, but they can’t yet react to mute and unmute events from other connected users.

 If a user Alice is in a room with a user Bob, and Bob mutes his audio, Alice’s client application should be able to display a notification or icon to her.
-When Bob mutes his audio, that means Bob is calling disable() on his audio tracks, thus Alice will want to listen to the enabled and disabled events which will fire in response.
+When Bob mutes his audio, that means Bob is calling disable()

 /** * Callback for when a track is enabled. * * @param track * The remote track for which an `enabled` event has occurred. * * @param participant * The remote participant who owns the track for which an `enabled` event has occurred. */ function onTrackEnabled(track: RemoteTrack, participant: RemoteParticipant) { alert(`Track type ${track.kind} enabled for participant ${participant.identity}`); } /** * Callback for when a track is disabled. * * @param track * The remote track for which a `disabled` event has occurred. * * @param participant * The remote participant who owns the track for which a `disabled` event has occurred. */ function onTrackDisabled(track: RemoteTrack, participant: RemoteParticipant) { alert(`Track type ${track.kind} disabled for participant ${participant.identity}`); }